Skip to Content

 Are British shorthair cats hypoallergenic?

 Yes, British Shorthair cats are classed as hypoallergenic.
-However what is important is that having hypoallergic cat will not eliminate all the risks of allergy.
+However, what is important is that having a hypoallergic cat will not eliminate all the risks of allergy.
 Different people react to different things and if you are already suffering from allergy, make sure you know your triggers before deciding on the breed of the cat.
 Look out for the next article about allergies, where I will try to give you a comprehensive understanding of the issue.

 Which breed of cat sheds the least?